-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil funding to help improve the attainment of our disadvantaged pupils.
+It can be read in conjunction with our Covid Catch up Premium plan as many of our disadvantaged learners are in receipt of this provision too.
 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.